It seems that barely a day goes by without someone trying to sell me their latest and greatest software product.

 Gathering employee feedback is crucial for improving the employee experience and employee surveys are a great method of doing this.

 Employee survey tools help with designing and disseminating surveys and analyzing the results.
+Some popular vendors include Perceptxy for their additional consulting services or you could simply use Typeform.

 Key features include survey builders, survey reports, and benchmarking data.
 For more, check out our list of the best employee survey tools.